Ariyike Akinbobola: Awards and recognition

 In 2012, Akinbobola was awarded the ‘Most Promising/Young TV Presenter’ of the year at the Nigerian Broadcasters Merit Awards (NBMA), Lagos, Nigeria, and was further nominated in 2012 and 2013 for the 'Most Popular TV Presenter' at the Nigerian Broadcasters Merit Awards, Lagos, Nigeria.
 Based on her achievements in 2012, Akinbobola was featured in TW Magazine's January 2013 edition as one of the Top 13 Young, Hardworking Ladies to look out for in 2013.

 In 2013, Akinbobola was awarded with the Humanitarian award for excellence from Magic City's Club Flames Merit Awards 2013, Lagos, Nigeria for promoting, supporting and encouraging upcoming talent.

 In 2014, Akinbobola was nominated for the International Humanitarian of the Year at the Women4Africa Award, which held in London.
 Akinbobola was also nominated for the 2014 Exquisite Lady of the Year (ELOY) Awards, where she was nominated for TV Presenter of the Year.

+In 2021, she received the 2021 Women of Inspiration™ Immigrant Leader Award by the Universal Women's Network in Canada.